-One of the top things to do in Sleepy Hollow, New York for literature fans, this headstone monument depicts the famous scene in the story where the menacing horseman appears.
+One of the top attractions in Sleepy Hollow, for literature fans, this headstone monument depicts the famous scene in the story where the menacing horseman appears.

 Read more about New York State: 7 reasons you should visit mystical Lily Dale, NY

 Kykuit is the next suggestion on my list.
 One of America’s most famous private residences, Kykuit: The Rockefeller Estate is a great way to spend the day in Sleepy Hollow.